vfarcic/cncf-demo/manuscript/policies/kustomize.md

 # If Gatekeeper
 export POLICY_KIND=dbsize

-# If Kubewarden
+# If Gatekeeper or Kyverno
-export POLICY_KIND=clusteradmissionpolicy

 kubectl describe $POLICY_KIND dbcluster

 # If Kubewarden
-export POLICY_KIND=admissionpolicy
+kubectl describe clusteradmissionpolicy dbcluster

+# If Gatekeeper or Kyverno
-kubectl --namespace production describe $POLICY_KIND dbproduction
+kubectl describe $POLICY_KIND dbproduction

+# If Kubewarden
+kubectl --namespace production \
+    describe admissionpolicy dbproduction

-# Gatekeeper and Kubewarden (still) do not show violations, but
-#   they do enforce them.
+# Gatekeeper and Kubewarden (still) do not show violations, but they do enforce them.

 cat kustomize/overlays/prod/postgresql-crossplane-$HYPERSCALER.yaml